 Did you think I wasn’t gonna go here?
-I mean, this is a software company blog post, and I did co-found a pet sitting app.
-In all seriousness, whether you’re a solo walker or have staff, the tools Scout provides are invaluable.
+I did co-found a pet sitting app.
+In all seriousness, whether you’re a solo walker or have staff, the dog walking tools Scout provides are invaluable.
 When I’m out doing walks, I have all my notes, client information and appointments all in one place.
 From a management perspective, Scout saves me hours and hours of administrative work every week.
 For my clients, it provides convenience and a sense of accountability.
 I’ve yet to hear a good reason for not having a pet sitting app.
 Just don’t forget to carry a phone charger or portable battery pack.

 An animal deterrent is important in any environment.
 In the city, I deal with a lot of off-leash dog issues and the occasional wildlife encounter.
 I wanted a safe, non-lethal way to deter these unwanted encounters.
 For my purposes, citronella spray has worked well on animal encounters.
 While I don’t carry pepper spray, some of my pet sitters over the years have found it to be an excellent way to deter unwanted humans.
 In more rural areas, you may want to consider bear spray as well.
 If you’re really, going into the wilderness, something a little more robust or lethal may be necessary.

 As dog walkers, we are on our feet all day, doing what the name of the job implies, walking dogs.
 When you have a physical job, it’s important to take proper care of your body.
 Dog walkers are susceptible to a number of common injuries like twisted ankles, joint pain, and foot fractures.
 I’ve had all of these ailments over the years.
 The easiest way to prevent them is good shoes with lots of impact resistance.
 In an industry where an injury can put you out of business, good shoes are an investment worth making